silvacms/documentation/source/wsgi.rst

   user ``username`` and group ``username`` the process is going to run.
 These user **must** be the same non-privileged user that you used to install Silva.
-The option ``threads`` defines the number of threads to use in each process. **You must not** configure more than 7 threads in any case.
+The option ``threads`` defines the number of threads to use in each process.
+It is not recommanded to configure more than 15 threads in any case, or performances might be severely degraded.
 Finally the option ``maximum-requests`` renew our WSGI process every 10000 requests.

 - Line 7, defines the rewrite rule to trigger Zope VirtualHostMonster, so that Zope generates URLs without the identifier ``mysite`` in